CodeForFoco/solar-scorecard/README.md

 1. Check out the [3D Version 4 API](https://github.com/d3/d3/blob/master/API.md#scales-d3-scale) and [3D Tutorial](https://github.com/d3/d3/wiki/Tutorials) to get started with D3.

 ## Contributing
 We welcome new contributors.
 Be sure to check out guide on [contributing][contributing], which includes instructions on how to fork, clone, branch, commit, pull request and sync your fork.

 Not sure where to start?
 Look for [open issues][githubissue] on GitHub, or message the team on [our Slack site][slack].
 If you aren't on our Slack, [click here for an invite][slackinvite].

 TL;DR Contribution Workflow:

 1. [Fork][fork] this repository and Clone your fork locally.
+1. This project has a handful of `NodeJS` dependencies, so if you do not already have it then install the [latest stable version][node].
+1. Run `npm install` in your project folder.
+1. If you want files to automatically compile and reload your browser, run `npm start`.
 1. Checkout a new branch on which to make your changes.
 1. Make edits.
 Try to match existing coding style.
 1. Test your changes.